mvolkmann/MyUnixEnv/notes/GoNotes.md

   }
   ```

-- Go does not support the ternary operator.
+- no ternary operator

-  Rather than writing a like like
+  Rather than writing a line like
   `color := temperature > 100 ? "red" : "blue"`
   we must write something like the following: